 Under the leadership of Rev. Leonard L. Haseley, beginning in 1928, St. John’s flourished and grew to a congregation of over 900 members.
 A new Sunday School wing was built to accommodate the growing need for adult and child education in the church.
 This wing provided space for various Bible classes, Confirmation, a food pantry, fellowship area, lending library, and a sewing group.
 Rev. Haseley and his wife, Gladys, were an integral part of the Ambridge community where he served as pastor at St. John’s until his retirement in 1969.

 St. John’s continued its Gospel work under the leadership of other long-tenured pastors including Revs.
 Cletus Fahrion (24 years) and Gordon Strunk (13 years).
 St. John’s carries on the legacy of those who came before, honoring their service while always looking forward to serving Christ in the Ambridge community.
-St. John’s Church is currently in the “Call” process, following the departure of Rev. Jason Coley, to find our next Pastor.

 St. John’s is glad to be a part of the revitalization of Ambridge and looks forward to the good work that the Lord is doing in their midst!